udacity/CarND-Capstone/README.md

 3. Project Description
 4. ROS Architecture and Nodes
 5. ROS Topics
+6. ROS Message Types
-6. Implementation Details
+7. Implementation Details
-7. Conclusion
+8. Conclusion

 # Team Structure
 The project is implemented together in a team.